6 Reasons to Choose a C Corporation for Small Business

 Other statuses of self-employed individuals, including sole proprietors, partners, and LLC owners, pay self-employment taxes to cover their FICA (Social Security and Medicare taxes) obligations on all of their net earnings from self-employment.

 In contrast, C corporations are subject to corporate income tax, but their tax liability is not as high.
 The operator can withdraw reasonable compensation, which is deducted from the corporation’s profits and is not taxed at the corporate level.
-IF a corporation pays dividends to shareholders, these payments are subject to corporate-level income tax.
+If a corporation pays dividends to shareholders, these payments are subject to corporate-level income tax.
 However, as a C corp owner you do not have to pay self-employment tax on these dividends—think of these as payroll taxes; your corporation is responsible for paying the employer half of FICA.
 Additionally, it is less cumbersome to write off expenses as the owner since this is done on a corporate tax return.

 5. Minimal Audit Risk